| |

 Track Listing: 1.
 Christine’s Tune, 2.
 Sin City, 3.
 Do Right Woman, 4.
 Dark End Of The Street, 5.
 My Uncle, 6.
 Wheels, 7.
 Juanita, 8.
 Hot Burrito No. 1, 9.
 Hot Burrito No. 2, 10.
 Do You Know How It Feels, 11.
 Hippie Boy, 12.
 Do You Know How it Feels to be Lonesome

 Quick!
 Someone give me the number to Nudie’s Rodeo Tailors.
-I need to order my own nudie suit.
-I will have them cover it with sparkly sequins in flower formations and dolls of every color.
-Pot leaves and bare breasts.
-All in good fun of course.
-Maybe even throw in a burrito, in homage to the man and his mates and twelve blissful tracks.
-And on the back, there would have to be a lone, prickly Joshua tree: a symbol of Gram’s eternal resting place.
+I need to order me a white nudie suit.
+I will have them cover it with sparkly sequins in the brightest flowers imaginable, throwing in splashes of pills of every color.
+I will reserve a patch for marijuana leaves and another for two big beautiful bare breasts, and maybe even throw in a burrito in homage to the man and his mates who laid down these twelve blissful tracks.
+On the back, there will be a lone, prickly Joshua tree: a symbol of the Cosmic American Music cowboy at peace in his eternal resting place.

 “Once upon a time